VeNoMouS/cloudscraper/README.md

 Please allow up to 5 seconds...
 ```

-Any script using cloudscraper will sleep for ~5 seconds for the first visit to any site with Cloudflare anti-bots enabled, though no delay will occur after the first request.
+Any script using cloudscraper25 will sleep for ~5 seconds for the first visit to any site with Cloudflare anti-bots enabled, though no delay will occur after the first request.